-component of healthy ecosystems and resilient agricultural systems.
-However, native bees and other pollinators are facing steep declines worldwide.
-A recent, massive study estimates that current rates of insect decline could lead to the extinction of 40% of the world's insect species over the next few decades and lists Hymenoptera (the order that includes bees) as one of the most vulnerable orders.
-Another recent review addresses global bumble bee declines, reporting precipitous decreases in bumble bee populations in North America, South America, Europe, and Asia.
+populations in North America, South America, Europe, and Asia.
 It is thus more imperative than ever to carefully analyze the impacts of activities that may threaten wild pollinators and exacerbate their declines.
 Alien species, which include commercial honey bees in the U.S., are one of the drivers of pollinator declines.
-64-66
+62-64

-The best available science makes clear that honey bee apiaries do indeed have "a significant impact on the human environment" and thus cannot be allowed on National Forest lands pursuant to categorical exclusions.
+The best available science makes clear that honey bee apiaries do indeed have "a significant impact on the human environment" and thus cannot be allowed on lands the Bureau manages pursuant to categorical exclusions.
 Furthermore, the best available science demonstrates that extraordinary circumstances including harm to endangered species are associated with apiary placement, precluding the application of categorical exclusions to these activities and requiring either an EIS or EA.

 b.
-Legal Basis for Why the Forest Service Must Prohibit the Use of Categorical Exclusions Regarding Honey bee Apiaries on National Forest Lands
+Legal Basis for Why the Bureau of Land Management Must Prohibit the Use of Categorical Exclusions Regarding Honey Bee Apiaries on Bureau of Land Management Lands